logo Friday, July 30, 2010

 1. You execute a hidden form post.
 There are a number of ways this can be accomplished, but the easiest is to create a hidden iframe, load an html page containing your form, and execute it when the receipt page loads using javascript.

-Here is an example of the form you will use to post your registry item purchase data back to Registry Valet:
+Here is an example of the form you will use to post your gift item purchase data back to the gift registry:

 <input type="hidden" name="CID" value="000">